Frankie-Roger/Python_tries_and_games/README.md

-Small project I've made to learn to code.
+Small projects I've made to learn to code.